vscode-neovim/vscode-neovim/README.md

 -   Install the [vscode-neovim](https://marketplace.visualstudio.com/items?itemName=asvetliakov.vscode-neovim)
     extension.
 -   Install [Neovim](https://github.com/neovim/neovim/wiki/Installing-Neovim) **0.9.0** or greater.
     -   Set the Neovim path in the extension settings.
-You must specify full path to Neovim, like "`C:\Neovim\bin\nvim.exe`" or "`/usr/local/bin/nvim`".
+You must specify the full path to Neovim, like "`C:\Neovim\bin\nvim.exe`" or "`/usr/local/bin/nvim`".
     -   The setting id is "`vscode-neovim.neovimExecutablePaths.win32/linux/darwin`", respective to your system.
--   If you want to use Neovim from WSL, set the `useWSL` configuration toggle and specify Linux path to nvim binary.
+-   If you want to use Neovim from WSL, set the `useWSL` configuration toggle and specify the Linux path to the nvim binary.
     `wsl.exe` Windows binary and `wslpath` Linux binary are required for this. `wslpath` must be available through `$PATH` Linux env setting.
 Use `wsl --list` to check for the correct default Linux distribution.
 -   Assign [affinity](#affinity) value for performance improvement.